LordDemonos/Quarm.Guide/wiki/about-project-quarm.md

 - pojustice    Plane of Justice    40
 - potorment    Torment, the Plane of Pain    40

+### Death Mechanics

+At Lv10, you'll lose your items.
+At Lv11, you'll lose XP.
+It's a lot of exp, but a custom curve for the era.
+About as bad as it was on live. - Secrets EXP Values per race can be found on [pqdi.cc](https://www.pqdi.cc/exp)

 ### Reduced Respawn Timers & Anti Kite

 For launch, we will impose a limit on the amount of mobs that can be pulled in newbie zones to 4.
 Anti Kite code will be applied after 4 NPCs are pulled.
 This is to prevent folks from monopolizing zones with PBAOE classes early on.